OSGeo/gdal/doc/source/tutorials/reprojecting_data.rst

 - ``USAGE[...`` contains metadata associated with the coordinate system.

 - ``ID["EPSG",4326]`` - this is the familiar **EPSG:4326** code used to reference the CRS.
-This identifier links the WKT definition to the EPSG registry, but the WKT itself is the authoritative, fully expanded definition used internally by GDAL.
+This identifier links the WKT definition to the EPSG registry, but the WKT provides a fully expanded CRS definition that GDAL can use directly for coordinate transformations.

-- ``Data axis to CRS axis mapping: 2,1`` - this is a GDAL specific line showing how raster data axes map to the CRS axes.
-  Here, the dataset stores coordinates as longitude, latitude, while the CRS defines them as latitude, longitude.

 You can look up the details for each coordinate system at https://spatialreference.org, for example https://spatialreference.org/ref/epsg/4326/.
 These pages also show coordinate systems in other formats.
 Alternatively, GDAL includes :ref:`gdalsrsinfo`,